orionjs/orioncms-documentation/docs/pages.md

 Orion Pages
 ===========

-Create new routes with custom templates right in the admin.
+Create new routes with custom templates right in the admin interface.

 ## Getting Started